International Committee for the Promotion of Chinese Industrial Cooperatives

 3. Carry out the Constitution of the Committee, implement the development strategy lines and policies of the Committee;

-4. Examine and supervise the implementation of the annual work plan, and make decisions on major issues;
+4. Examine and supervise the implementation of the annual work plan, and make decisions on major issues; and make budget;

 5. Call regularly the General Assembly, and report the work and financial statement to it;